iPieter/universal-distillation/README.md

 ## Description
 Create distilled models from **every masked language model on the HuggingFace hub** with just one Bash command.

+**Features:**
+- Language-agnostic distillation of BERT models.
+- Automatic distributed and multi-GPU training.
+- Evaluate using standard measures and more advanced, like pseudo-perplexity.
+- Add constraints to reduce stereotyping [using our FairDistillation technique](https://arxiv.org/abs/2207.04546).
+- *Upcoming*: distill multiple models into one model, with automated token translation.

 ## How to run
 First, clone the project and install the dependencies.